jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 Explore your artist metrics through **Tableau Pulse** to discover who your fans are and what resonates with them.
 Your findings will help shape your future marketing and engagement strategies.

 ## Instructions
 Follow the following clues and uncover the answers using Tableau Pulse metrics.
 There are hints there if you need assistance.
-Be sure to keep track of your responses and submit this [Google Form](https://forms.gle/VzPqCjF6imffpvxu6)(no sign in required!).
-There may be a surprise for the first few submissions with correct answers 👀
+Be sure to take note of your answers to the Clues...
+We will be going over the answers!

 <details>
   <summary>💡 Exercise Hint</summary>